 One of the biggest decisions you can make in planning your trip to Disney World is where to stay.
 There are hundreds of thousands of options in the Orlando area, which can make your decision even more difficult.
-But it's really simple for us.
-We prefer to stay on site.
+But it's really simple for us: We prefer to stay on-site.
 We recommend it for everyone, but first-timers especially.
-Today we're outlining the reasons to stay at a Disney World Resort Hotel.
-Bonus — you can book your dream Disney hotel through your favorite theme park-visiting frogs.
-Which would be us.

-Why You Should Stay at a Disney World Hotel
+Why You Should Stay at a Disney World Resort Hotel

-1. First Access to FastPass+ and Disney Dining Reservations
+First Access to FastPass+ and Advance Dining Reservations

-Resort guests have two distinct advantages when it comes to planning their vacations.
+Walt Disney World Resort hotel guests have two distinct advantages when it comes to planning their vacations.
 They can book FastPass+ reservations and Advance Dining Reservations (ADRs) before anyone else.
 This means resort guests snag reservations for the most popular rides and restaurants.

 We've written extensively about FastPass+.
-Disney's ride reservation system allows you to book up to three experiences per day in one park.
-Resort guests get to book 60 days in advance of check-in for their length of stay, whereas non-resort guests must book 30 days in advance for each day of their theme park visit.
-This means the resort guests get first dibs on the most popular rides and attractions in the parks.
-Just FYI, here they are:
+Disney's ride reservation system allows you to book up to three experiences per day in one park to essentially skip the traditional line.
+Resort guests get to book FastPass+ reservations 60 days in advance of check-in for their length of stay, whereas non-resort guests must book 30 days in advance for each day of their theme park visit.
+This means guests staying at a Disney World hotel on property get first dibs on the most popular rides and attractions in the parks, including:

 - Avatar - Flight of Passage at Disney's Animal Kingdom